 Do keep in mind however, that any condition that’s life-threatening (like signs of a heart attack or stroke) should immediately go to the emergency room.

-need medical attention but your doctor’s not in.
+Becoming familiar with your local urgent care facility can be a godsend when you need medical attention but your doctor’s not in.
 Do yourself a favor and locate the one closest to you, so you know where to go, should you need it.